 $225 per person + tax for party of two | $185 per person + tax for party of three or more

-Includes entry fees into Taos Pueblo and an Organic and Local lunch.
+Includes entry fees into Taos Pueblo and a traditional pueblo style lunch.

-Following our Taos Pueblo visit, you will journey to the Taos Gorge Bridge, the seventh tallest bridge in the U.S., where you can walk along a short section of the Rim Trail in order to learn about its dynamic geological story while soaking in the incredible views of the Rio Grande Rift and the river, of the same name, below.
+Begin your journey with a trip to the Taos Gorge Bridge, the seventh tallest bridge in the U.S. At the bridge grounds, you can walk along a short section of the Rim Trail to learn about its dynamic geological story while soaking in the incredible views of the Rio Grande Rift and the river, of the same name, below.

 If you want a deeper understanding and viewing of the original peoples’ tribal dwellings and see for yourself why humans have been attracted to this gorgeously stark landscape for thousands of years, then book this tour today!

 Featured Image by the Town of Taos.